What is stratified air and how does it affect air distribution systems?

 How Does Air Stratification Increase Costs?

 Without an effective way to redistribute the warmer ceiling air to the floor, the heating system must produce enough hot air to fill the entire space such that the lowest level of the strata receives sufficient heat for comfort.
+And since the thermostat is located near the floor the controls are biased to overheat the upper regions of the room.
 In cooling situations, more air must be chilled to overcome sultry zones.

 · Shorter HVAC lifespans from excessive runtime

 · Shorter lighting lifespans as they cannot dissipate heat

 How Can Air Be Effectively Destratified?

 · Increased worker focus and productivity

 · Increased HVAC and lighting system longevity

 · Smaller carbon footprint